noio/Pixel-Unwrapper/README.md

     __USE AT YOUR OWN RISK AND SAVE REGULARLY__

-# PixPaint add-on for Blender
+# Pixel Perfect Unwrapping for Blender

 [Overview Image: good pixel mapping vs bad]